SpaceX - formally Space Exploration Technologies Corp. - is expected to list publicly on Nasdaq under the ticker SPCX.

 Where can I find official information about the SpaceX IPO?

-- SEC EDGAR database - search for "Space Exploration Technologies" for the S-1 and all subsequent filings
+- The SEC’s EDGAR database - search for "Space Exploration Technologies" for the S-1 and all subsequent filings

-- Trading 212 app - in-app notifications and instrument availability once live
+Trading 212 app - in-app notifications and instrument availability once live, order ticket disclosures and fee schedules